-Well I knew the time would come, I regretted it coming and I have had many sleepless nights wondering when it would happen, and it did.
+Well, I knew the time would come, I regretted it coming, and I have had many sleepless nights wondering when it would happen, and it did.
 It happened in an instant and without ANY warning.
-Like a shot in the dark, a thief in the night, no warning, no build up, nothing.
+Like a shot in the dark, a thief in the night, no warning sign, no build-up, nothing.

-When it did, the look on their faces was distressing, there was the look of pain, panic, shock, bewilderment and a since of loss went through the entire pack like ducks on a June bug.
+When it did, the look on their faces was distressing, there was the look of pain, panic, shock, bewilderment and a sense of loss went through the entire pack like ducks on a June bug.
 Abbie ran in circles, clutching the ball in her mouth for one last time, knowing the end had come.
-Meg just looked shocked and glassy eyed.
+Meg just looked shocked and glassy-eyed.
 Dutchess, in my heart, I thought she was going to just "pass out" from grief.
-Molly, put her paws over her head and wept.
-Clancy, trying to stay strong tried to keep his emotions together.
+Molly put her paws over her head and wept.
+Clancy, trying to stay strong, tried to keep his emotions together.
 He would attempt to comfort the girls, but to no avail, it was a lost cause.
-He went to the woods to reflect, I'm sure he wept but no one saw him.
-Even little Annie had problems, "is this what it's like here?
-I don't like it here" It was over, finished, no more, nadda, the end has come.
+He went to the woods to reflect, I'm sure he wept, but no one saw him.
+Even little Annie had problems, "Is this what it's like here?
+I don't like it here" It was over, finished, no more, and, the end has come.
 The reaper was among us.